rkapl123/DBAddin/docs/README.md

 ### Building

 All packages necessary for building are contained, simply open DBaddin.sln and build the solution.
-The script deployForTest.cmd can be used to deploy the built xll and configs to %appdata%\Microsoft\AddIns
+The script `deployForTest.cmd` can be used to quickly deploy the built xll and configs to `%appdata%\Microsoft\AddIns` after choosing the solution configuration (Release or Debug).

 ### Roadmap